-4.11 Configure > Certificates > Certificate request
+4.9 Configure > Certificates > Certificate request

 The unit can establish an IPSec tunnel to another unit using certificates.
-For more information on using certificates with your unit, please refer to the Application Note "How to configure an IPSEC VPN tunnel between two Westermo Routers using Certificates and SCEP", which is available from the Westermo technical support.
+For more information on using certificates with your unit, please refer to the Application Note "How to configure an IPSEC VPN tunnel between two Westermo Routers using Certificates and SCEP", which is available from the Westermo web site.